mohanson/pxsol/doc/content/prikey_crypto_issue.md

 I flew next to a big brother has been watching the stock, we talked a few stock.
 He said the market was bad this year, and asked me to guess how much he'd lost.

-I said: "Just about a hundred thousand dollars."
+I said: "Just about a hundred thousand yuan."
 Brother froze, asked me: "How did you guess it?"

-I said although you are wearing a shirt and pants, look very business, but carried a Swiss Army knife shoulder bag, big bosses have to carry this?
+I said although you are wearing a shirt and pants, look very business, but your clothes are very ordinary, that means the income is very common.

-You look like a businessman.
-Look at you wear a piece of Armani this kind of miscellaneous brand watch, thirty-something years old, even a Rolex are not mixed, that means the income is very common.

 Your shirt is old, but it's ironed properly, and the collar is clean, which your wife cleaned up for you.
 You have a little hellokitty charm on your bag, which your daughter must have hung for you.

 Your stock picks are all 5G mobile chip stocks, you think you know a lot about it, you should be working in an Internet company.
-All things considered, your disposable capital is only 20-30 million, combined with this year's market, a loss of about 100,000 yuan.
+All things considered, your disposable capital is only 200-300 thousand yuan, combined with this year's market, a loss of about a hundred thousand yuan.
 And look at your dark circles under your eyes and thin hair in proportion to your age, it's a lot of pressure.

 Your wife probably doesn't know you've lost so much money in stocks.
-I just saw that you have a virtual currency app on your cell phone, last on the list, which means it's a recent download.
+I just saw that you have a cryptocurrency exchange app on your cell phone, last on the list, which means it's a recent download.

-If you lose more money in stocks, you're going to go into virtual coins, but you're only going to lose more money.
+If you lose more money in stocks, you're going to go into cryptocurrency coins, but you're only going to lose more money.
 After that I clicked on his cell phone speculation software interface, it shows that the total investment of 280,000, the current loss of 102,000.

 Brother silent, never said a word to me on the way, just occasionally look down with the index finger joints to rub a slightly red eyes, the airplane meal box lunch opened, but did not eat.

 The above story is from the Chinese Internet, first appeared in 2015, and has been republished so many times that its author is unknown.
-In this story, "I" launched a **side-channel attack** on "Big Brother".
-Although Big Brother did not disclose any information about his investments to me, since Big Brother's return on assets affects what Big Brother wears, we can reverse engineer Big Brother's return on assets by what Big Brother wears.
+In this story, "I" launched a side-channel attack on big brother".
+Although big brother did not disclose any information about his investments to me, since big brother's return on assets affects what big brother wears, we can reverse engineer big brother's return on assets by what big brother wears.

 In the field of cryptography, **side-channel attacks** are techniques that exploit information gained from the physical or behavioral characteristics of a device during the execution of cryptographic operations.
 These attacks can include analyzing factors such as execution time, power consumption patterns, and electromagnetic radiation.

 In Ecdsa, the signature process involves generating a random number k, which is then used to compute part of the signature.
 The security of this random number is crucial, as it allows an attacker to recover the private key if k is compromised.

-Example: For the following information, please calculate the private key for secp256k1.
+Q: For the following information, please calculate the private key for secp256k1.

 - `m = 0x72a963cdfb01bc37cd283106875ff1f07f02bc9ad6121b75c3d17629df128d4e`
 - `k = 0x1058387903e128125f2715d7de954f53686172b78c3f919521ae4664f30b00ca`
 - `r = 0x75ee776c554b1dd5e1680a4cc9a3d0e8cb11400742d8af0222ce383e642f98db`
 - `s = 0x35fd48c9157256558184e20c9392ff3c9517f9753e3745aede06cab285f4bc0d`

-Answer: According to the ecdsa signature algorithm, it is easy to get the formula for calculating the private key as `prikey = (s * k - m) / r`, and substituting it into the numerical calculation, we get the private key as 1.
+A: According to the ecdsa signature algorithm, it is easy to get the formula for calculating the private key as `prikey = (s * k - m) / r`, and substituting it into the numerical calculation, we get the private key as 1.
 The authentication code is as follows:

 ```py
 import pabtc